andresrrey/ArgoCD/README.md

 7. Deploy you first app by forking and using any sample from https://github.com/argoproj/argocd-example-apps.

       Keep in mind that GKE autopilot has some default quotas and it won't scale up after a couple of nodes.
-You can use the `kustomize-guestbook` app from my fork https://github.com/andresrrey/argocd-example-apps which already nhave limits set to deploy at least 3 pods.
+You can use the `kustomize-guestbook` app from my fork https://github.com/andresrrey/argocd-example-apps which already have limits set to deploy until 3 pods with the default quotas.